alm-tools/alm/README.md

 [![Build Status](https://travis-ci.org/alm-tools/alm.svg?branch=master)](https://travis-ci.org/alm-tools/alm)

-> ⚠️ This project is not ready.
-Lookout for final release by about 2017 (patience and persistence), just making it public to be clear on *what I am working on*. 🌟 it to help it move along 🌹
+> ⚠️ This project is not on NPM yet.
+Lookout for final release by about 2017. 🌟 it to help it move along 🌹

-**Why TypeScript?**

-You can build *complete* applications with a single language > this means you can have dev tools (like this) that can understand *your entire project*.

-* This project is TypeScript first.
-We want to provide the **greatest** development and analysis experience for TypeScript.
-Every feature revolves around this goal, and we have features unique to TypeScript development.
+## Why

 * [Super easy to setup](https://github.com/alm-tools/alm/tree/master#usage).
 Just `npm install` and open your browser.

-There are lots of [other reasons why you might use this project OR use the source code](https://github.com/alm-tools/alm/blob/master/docs/contributing/why.md).
+* There are lots of [other reasons why you might use this project OR use the source code](https://github.com/alm-tools/alm/blob/master/docs/contributing/why.md).
 Effectively this is `transpiler`, `editor`, `analyzer`, `DX workflow` rolled into one.

 ## Requirements
 This is a forward looking project that plans to use the latest tech as it becomes available:

-* You need the latest version of NodeJS (at least v4).
+* You need a recent version of NodeJS (V4 and above).
 * You need Google Chrome.

 That is it!